 The NIHR values efficient and timely dissemination of its funded research so that it can have the maximum benefit.
 As signatory to the WHO joint statement on public disclosure of results from clinical trials, all NIHR-funded research should be published in a peer-reviewed journal within 24 months of primary study completion.

-Where you are unable to publish in another journal in advance of your Journals Library report’s publication, we are prepared to delay publication of your Journals Library report until publication of one article in a peer-reviewed journal; this being your main results paper.
+Where you are unable to publish in another journal in advance of your Journals Library article publication, we are prepared to delay publication of your Journals Library manuscript until publication of one article in a peer-reviewed journal; this being your main results paper.
 This is on the condition that you provide evidence of the journal your paper has been submitted to.
 We also require that you provide regular and prompt updates on the status of submissions, as and when requested by the editorial office.
-It is important that your Journals Library report is published as soon as possible, therefore reports will only be placed on hold once the editorial and production processes have been completed and in instances where you have complied with Journals Library editorial and production requirements in a timely manner.
+It is important that your Journals Library manuscript is published as soon as possible, therefore manuscripts will only be placed on hold once the editorial and production processes have been completed and in instances where you have complied with Journals Library editorial and production requirements in a timely manner.

 We expect the Chief Investigator to take responsibility for adhering to this policy and ensuring that all information provided is accurate and timely.